dtoc/LocationAnalyzer/README.md

 I'm searching for a state's places.
 A constraint function would be used to periodically check whether or not the agent is violating any such rules.
 It's used as a guiding principle while the agent is working so that it can take a step back if it ever sees that it's about to violate a constraint.

+-- DERP.
+The logfile was over 500KB because there were duplicates already present since I processed similar links more than once. :D Needed to correct that error asap!

+I also added some methods to check for duplicates in each state and across each state.
+When I say in each state, I mean that I want to know if there's any duplicate towns/cities/etc inside of a state.
+When I say across each state, I mean that I want to know if there's any town/city/etc that appears in multiple states.
+The results are very preliminary.
+I still need to clean up the parsing and clean up the code before I dive more into getting results to the question of how many duplicates there are.
+But I was excited to get a small glimpse ahead of time, which is why I added those new methods now. :)